igaro/app/README.md

 [ ![Codeship Status for igaro/app](https://codeship.com/projects/d521e620-04a0-0133-19ae-1a88c4115bd9/status?branch=master)](https://codeship.com/projects/89386)

-"Faster than Angular, more advanced than React."

-Igaro App is a complete web-app framework using Javascript.
+Igaro App is a complete web-app architecture using ES5/6 Javascript.

-Potentially the web's finest SPA framework.
-No limits.
-No disadvantages.

-The current release is: 1.0.1.
-Use git tag to show releases.
+"It's an architecture, not a framework."

+Ever envisaged a website where rendering and management is client side and server(s) only provide data?

+Note:

+This project uses readable code, without callbacks or closure abuse.
+Code flows (Promises are used everywhere), and so JSDoc is not used for documentation.
+Instead, all modules and functions are documented in the /modules section.

 Learn, Documentation
 -------